zcstarr/modelcontextprotocol/docs/specification/client/sampling.md

 **Protocol Revision**: {{< param protocolRevision >}}
 {{< /callout >}}

-The Model Context Protocol (MCP) provides a standardized way for servers to request generations from language models via clients.
-This unique reverse flow allows clients to maintain control over model access, selection, and permissions while enabling servers to leverage AI capabilities.
+The Model Context Protocol (MCP) provides a standardized way for servers to request LLM sampling ("completions" or "generations") from language models via clients.
+This flow allows clients to maintain control over model access, selection, and permissions while enabling servers to leverage AI capabilities&mdash;with no server API keys necessary.
 Servers can request text or image-based interactions and optionally include context from MCP servers in their prompts.

 ## User Interaction Model

-Sampling in MCP is designed around a human-in-the-loop approval pattern.
-A recommended implementation exposes sampling requests through an approval UI that allows users to:

-1. Review incoming sampling requests
-2. Inspect model selections and parameters
-3. View and edit prompts before sending
-4. Review generated responses before delivery
+Sampling in MCP allows servers to implement agentic behaviors, by enabling LLM calls to occur _nested_ inside other MCP server features.

-However, implementations are free to expose sampling through any interface pattern that suits their needs - the protocol itself does not mandate any specific user interaction model.
+Implementations are free to expose sampling through any interface pattern that suits their needs&mdash;the protocol itself does not mandate any specific user interaction model.

+{{< callout type="warning" >}}
+  For trust & safety and security, there **SHOULD** always be a human in the loop with the ability to deny sampling requests.

+  Applications **SHOULD**:
+  * Provide UI that makes it easy and intuitive to review sampling requests
+  * Allow users to view and edit prompts before sending
+  * Present generated responses for review before delivery
+{{< /callout >}}

 ## Capabilities

-Clients that support sampling MUST include a `sampling` capability in their `ClientCapabilities` during initialization:
+Clients that support sampling **MUST** declare the `sampling` capability during [initialization]({{< ref "/specification/basic/lifecycle#initialization" >}}):

 ```json
 {